otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The OTR versions you are asking Prekey Ensembles for.
 A valid versions string can be created by concatenating the version numbers together in any order.
   For example, a user who wants Prekey Ensembles for versions 4 and 5 will have the 2-byte version string "45" or "54".
-Any version string that is "3", "2", or "1" should be ignored.
+Unrecognized versions should be ignored.
 ```

 ### Prekey Ensemble Retrieval Message